 Do you need to turn up the heat?

-Whether for employee comfort, preventing frozen water pipes or to maintain temperatures necessary for materials to set (such as adhesives), the cold weather season is a time when temporary heating systems on construction sites are in high demand.
+Whether for employee comfort, preventing frozen water pipes, or maintaining temperatures necessary for materials to set (such as adhesives), the cold weather season is a time when temporary heating systems on construction sites are in high demand.
 If temporary heaters are not operated correctly, they can pose a significant threat of fire to a project, not to mention potential harm to employees.

 Given the hazards temporary heaters can present, it is important to select the right heater, as well as include their use and precautions within your site-specific safety plan to help ensure heaters are used safely.